 However, even with all the features it adds, the app isn’t really necessary.
 If stereo sound is sufficient for you, there’s not a whole of critical features at play in it, though it essentially turns the SuperAmp into just a big volume dial.

-Gaming with the Turtle Beach Elite Pro 2
+How well does the Turtle Beach Elite Pro 2 cancel noise?

 How does the Turtle Beach Elite Pro 2 sound?